 Awards to Australia are among the hardest to get on most airlines.
 However, Korean Air award availability is great, so you can often get to Australia even on short notice.

-An economy ticket is 55,000 miles one-way, which is a tad high compared to competition.
-But one-way tickets in business at 97,500 or first at 120,000 are comparable to competitors who generally have much less award availability.
+An economy ticket is 55,000 miles one-way, which is a tad high compared to the competition.
+But one-way tickets in business at 97,500 miles or first at 120,000 miles are comparable to competitors who generally have much less award availability.

 You can also look for award space on Korean Air’s Asian partners for additional availability, especially during peak periods when awards on Korean Air increase in price.

-An award ticket from the continental U.S. to Hawaii is a great value at 25,000 miles round-trip in economy, saving you 5,000-10,000 miles compared to most U.S. programs.
+An award ticket from the continental U.S. to Hawaii is a great value at 25,000 miles round-trip in economy, saving you 5,000 to 10,000 miles compared to most U.S. programs.
 This price is the same for flights from the U.S. to Mexico, the U.S. Virgin Islands, and Puerto Rico.

-Hawaiian Airlines is rolling out new lie-flat business class on its long-haul routes, but award space is hard to find.
+Hawaiian Airlines has rolled out new lie-flat business class on its long-haul routes, but award space is hard to find.

-Korean Air partners with Alaska Airlines for good values on their long flights, including U.S. transcontinental routes like New York to Seattle.
+Korean Air partners with Alaska Airlines for good values on its long flights, including U.S. transcontinental routes like New York to Seattle.